Home Inspection

 Indications of Roof Leaks

 As you can see from our list, the majority of roof issues that we have raised surround some form of water damage or leak.
-This is for good reason, as water damage in the home can be devastating.
+This is for a good reason, as water damage in the home can be devastating.

 According to industry estimates, the annual cost of insurance companies from water damage is around $2.5 billion, and the average home water damage claim is roughly $7000.
-This is why home inspectors keep a keen watch for any indications of leaks throughout the property, especially in the roof.
+This is why home inspectors keep a keen watch for any indications of leaks throughout the property, especially on the roof.
 Here are some common signs that the roof may be leaking:

-• Missing, cracked or damaged shingles
+• Missing, cracked, or damaged shingles

 • Water spots or water stains in the interior of the roof